paasmaker/paasmaker/documentation/source/developer-apiauth.rst

     }

 The valid values for auth are described in the section below.
 The data section can contain any keys, nested as appropriate, for the controller action.
+Auth can also be omitted, if you authenticate using a HTTP header.

 Authentication
 --------------